melasistema/mela-simplebooking/README.txt

 = The plugin is free?
 How can i use the simpleBooking Booking Engine? =

-This plugin is free and is intendent for work Plug & Play with your wordpress reservation website and is multi-language compatible with WPML plugin out of the box, however it needs an ongoing plan with the booking engine suite `simpleBooking` --> https://www.simplebooking.travel
+This plugin is free and is intendent for making simpleBooking service work Plug & Play with your wordpress reservation website and it's multi-language, 100 compatible with WPML plugin out of the box, however it needs an ongoing plan with the booking engine suite `simpleBooking` --> https://www.simplebooking.travel

 == Screenshots ==